404Wolf/webrtcdroid/srs.typ

 // Describe the purpose of this SRS and its intended audience.

+This SRS lays out the scope of our WebRTC android-in-the-browser project, its features, and the general architecture.
+The intended audience is both developers looking to contribute, and potential API consumers of the project.

 == Document Conventions // wolf

 // Describe any standards or typographical conventions that were followed when